 - Rubbing alcohol

-Warning: due to glyphosate being systemic, even a drop might kill a desirable plant compared to vinegar that might only cause some browning if accidentally split onto your other plant.
+Warning: Due to glyphosate being systemic, even a drop may kill a desirable plant compared to vinegar, which only causes some browning if it accidentally touches your other plants.

 Lastly, wash your clothes and equipment thoroughly with warm water.

-Following this process generally rids most poison ivy plants, but it is a hardy and tenacious plant.
-So, to be sure, frequently inspect the treated area to ensure that no regrowth has occurred.
+This strategy will get rid of most poison ivy plants, but it’s a hardy and tenacious pest.
+For that reason, to stay on the safe side, frequently inspect the treated area to ensure that no regrowth has occurred.

-This last suggestion is not to remove or kill poison ivy but rather a preventative method.
-The best way is to fight nature with natureplant grass seed around the area to eliminate further poison ivy growth.
+This last suggestion is not to remove or kill poison ivy, but rather to prevent the growth of the pest.
+The best way is to fight nature with nature.

-So, if you aren’t up for the hassle of killing poison ivy manually or making home remedies to rid of poison ivy, consider planting grass to prevent further growth of the hardy poison ivy plant.
+So, if you aren’t up for the hassle of killing poison ivy manually or making home remedies to get rid of the pest, consider planting grass to prevent further growth of the hardy poison ivy plant.
 The grass seeds will eventually take over the area and inhibit the poison ivy.

-Planting grass is a natural and lovely possible solution, but it requires a whole lot of patience.
+Planting grass is a natural, lovely possible solution, but it requires a whole lot of patience.
+It can take up to eight weeks for the grass blades to sprout and cover the area you’re trying to protect.

 Call Professional Poison Ivy Plant Removers to Help

-If you have an infestation of poison ivy plants that have taken over your backyard for years, it’s best to hand the job over to professionals poison ivy removers.
+If you have a poison ivy infestation that has taken over your backyard for years, it’s best to hand the job over to experts.

-Professional poison ivy remover will know precisely how to kill and remove the poison ivy plants without unwanted injuries.
+Professional poison ivy removers will know precisely how to kill and eliminate the plants without unwanted injuries.

-Furthermore, you can even call for professional help if you don’t feel comfortable removing a small invasion yourself.
-In addition, if your DIY solutions and attempts fail, call the professionals instead of further risking injuries.
+Besides that, you can call for professional help if you don’t feel comfortable removing a small invasion yourself.
+Plus, if your DIY solutions and attempts fail, call in the experts instead of further risking injuries.

-Professional services might be slightly costly; however, they will save you a lifetime of inconvenience and potential rashes.
+Even though the professional services may be slightly costly, they’ll save you a lifetime of inconvenience and potential rashes.

 Final Thoughts

-All in all, it boils down to whether you’d like to follow an environmentally safe method or if time is of the essence and you’d rather cut straight to the chase with an herbicide.
+All in all, there are countless methods you can rely on to get rid of poison ivy without killing other plants.
+It boils down to whether you’d like to follow an environmentally safe strategy or if time is of the essence and you’d rather cut straight to the chase with a herbicide.

-Remember that even though herbicides effectively kill poison ivy, as little as a drop can severely damage or destroy your preferable plants.
-So, instead, cover up your plants before spraying the poison ivy plant.
-In addition, you’ll need to cover up your eyes and mouth to keep safe too.
+Remember that even though herbicides effectively kill poison ivy, as little as a drop can severely damage or destroy your preferred plants.
+Because of that, cover up your plants before spraying the poison ivy and protect your eyes and mouth to keep them out of harm’s way.

 For a safer route, try home remedies or horticulture vinegar.

-Overall, manually removing poison ivy is the most effective solution to rid of poison ivy and prevent your other plants from being killed.
+Lastly, manually removing poison ivy is the most effective solution to get rid of the pest and prevent your other plants from fading away.

 Growing up with a mom who filled her home (inside and out) with all sorts of plants, Lisa got her start in gardening at a young age.
 Living now on her own with a home and yard full of plants (including an indoor greenhouse), she shares all the gardening tips she’s gained over the years.